|

 2) Independent Reading - 1x per week in class, the period will be divided between reading and journal writing.

-3) Expository Writing - you will become proficient in at least two writing modes and will practice the descriptive, narrative, comparison/contrast and persuasive writing modes.
+3) Expository Writing - you will become proficient in at least two writing modes and will practice the descriptive,

 4) Creative Writing Project - you will complete an autobiography using writing prompts throughout the year.
-In addition, you will work with different poetry styles.
+In addition,

-5) Grammar - you will understand and diagram the Eight Parts of Speech and will learn to master specific syntax and usage skills.
+5) Grammar - you will understand and diagram the Eight Parts of Speech and will learn to master specific syntax and

 6) Vocabulary - you will begin to understand definitions through context clues and knowledge of etymology.